janosh/svelte-multiselect/readme.md

 ## Recent breaking changes

-- v5.0.0 Support both simple and object options.
+- v5.0.0 Supports both simple and object options.
 Previously strings and numbers were converted to `{ value, label }` objects internally and returned by `bind:selected`.
 Now, if you pass in `string[]`, that's exactly what you'll get from `bind:selected`.

 ## Installation